yeti-platform/goyeti/docs/ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost.md

 `func (o *ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost) HasMimeType() bool`

 HasMimeType returns a boolean if a field has been set.

-### GetCoin

-`func (o *ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost) GetCoin() string`

-GetCoin returns the Coin field if non-nil, zero value otherwise.

-### GetCoinOk

-`func (o *ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost) GetCoinOk() (*string, bool)`

-GetCoinOk returns a tuple with the Coin field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCoin

-`func (o *ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost) SetCoin(v string)`

-SetCoin sets Coin field to given value.

-### HasCoin

-`func (o *ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost) HasCoin() bool`

-HasCoin returns a boolean if a field has been set.

-### GetAddress

-`func (o *ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost) GetAddress() string`

-GetAddress returns the Address field if non-nil, zero value otherwise.

-### GetAddressOk

-`func (o *ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost) GetAddressOk() (*string, bool)`

-GetAddressOk returns a tuple with the Address field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAddress

-`func (o *ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost) SetAddress(v string)`

-SetAddress sets Address field to given value.

-### HasAddress

-`func (o *ResponseDeleteContextApiV2ObservablesObservableIdContextDeletePost) HasAddress() bool`

-HasAddress returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)